Coda (Mexican band)

-Coda is a Rock en Español band from Mexico, formed in 1989.
+Coda is a band from Mexico, formed in 1989.
 The band had much of success in the early 1990s, releasing four albums.
 In the late 1990s, the band had several line-up changes; the band disbanded in 2000, but resurfaced in 2002 with a new line-up.

 Band history

 Early years (1989−1990)

 Coda was formed in 1989 by Salvador "Chava" Aguilar and Toño Ruíz with the intention to do quality rock music.
 They recruited Jesús "Chucho" Esquivel, Zitto Bremont and Diego Benyure.
 Their first show was in April 1989 when they opened a concert for another band at the Isabel Corona Theater in Mexico.
 In 1990, they released an EP called Tiempo Perfecto that was poorly received.
 Shortly after, Diego and Zitto left the band and were replaced with David Melchor and Allán Pérez respectively.

 Rise to fame (1991–1994)

 In December 1991, Raúl Vázquez, general director of Sony Music, heard the band and decided to sign them.
 The following year, they started working on their first full-length album.
 Enciéndelo was finally released in 1993 produced by Luis Carlos Maluly.
 The album managed to put the band on the radar and featured singles like "Tócame", "Eternamente", and "Sin Ti No Se Continuar".
 The video of "Tócame", directed by Memo del Bosque peaked at #1 in the TV channel TeleHit.

 Following the success of the album, they opened concerts in Mexico for bands like Def Leppard and Mötley Crüe, and toured intensively through their country, playing for the first time at the Palacio de los Deportes of Mexico.
 They also won Best Hard Rock Band at the VIII National Survey Awards.